Kalu greets Nwachukwu at 80 – The Sun Nigeria

-Former Governor of Abia State and Chief Whip of the Senate, Senator Orji Kalu has congratulated former Minister of Foreign Affairs, General Ike Nwachukwu (rtd) on his 80th birthday.
+Former governor of Abia State and Chief Whip of the Senate, Dr. Orji Uzor Kalu has congratulated former minister of foreign Affairs, General Ike Nwachukwu (retd) on his 80th birthday.

 Acknowledging the invaluable contributions of the former Minsiter to nation building in various capacities, Kalu stressed that the exemplary leadership qualities of the retired general are worthy of emulation.